Leaving home is one of the most important decisions you will ever make.

 Problems at home can sometimes be helped by talking to someone outside the family.
 Mediation is one way of trying to sort out problems and arguments and the Housing Options Officer can offer this service to you and your family if it will help you to remain in your home and enable you to talk through your problems.Close

-If you can’t return home and there is nowhere else that you can stay the Council may have a duty to offer you emergency accommodation.
+If you can’t return home and there is nowhere else that you can stay, you must notify the Housing Options team and we will assess whether we have a duty to offer you with temporary accommodation.

 We may be able to refer you to alternative accommodation such as supported accommodation schemes that offer you housing related support and work with you and other agencies to promote training and employment.Close

 - How and where to find somewhere to live?